Intellectual Vitality in the Classroom

 Intellectual Vitality is partnering closely with the Program in General Education and the College Writing Program on fostering intellectual vitality in these key components of the College curriculum.
 We are currently working with a learning community of Writing Program preceptors, with a group of Gen Ed TFs, as well as with individual Gen Ed faculty and teaching teams on identifying (and building on) what already works well and actively avoiding what doesn’t.
 Ultimately, though, the challenges we face cannot be solved by the College alone.
 In this spirit, we approach our work in the classroom in collaboration with stakeholders across the university, including the Edmond & Lily Safra Center for Ethics and the Derek Bok Center for Teaching and Learning.

-For further information or for pedagogical support, please contact Matthew Sohm, Assistant Director of Pedagogy (msohm@fas.harvard.edu).
+For further information or for pedagogical support, please contact Matthew Sohm, Assistant Director of Civil Discourse and Classroom Culture at the Derek Bok Center for Teaching and Learning (msohm@fas.harvard.edu).

 Academic Resources